Logo

 • (d) WMF will retain images only where required for safeguarding, legal, or regulatory purposes

-Withdrawal of consent does not affect the lawfulness of processing carried out before withdrawal
+Withdrawal of consent does not affect the lawfulness of processing carried out before withdrawal.

-Withdrawal of photography consent does not affect the child's ability to participate in WMF programs
+Withdrawal of photography consent does not affect the child's ability to participate in WMF programs.

 5.10 Updating Consent

-Updated consent applies to future image capture and use only
+Updated consent applies to future image capture and use only.

-Previously published content will be removed upon request within 30 days
+Previously published content will be removed upon request within 30 days of confirmation of the withdrawal.

 5.11 No Photo Identification

-Parents who select NO to photography consent may request a No Photo identifier for their child at check-in
+Parents who select NO to photography consent may request a No Photo identifier for their child at check-in.

-The identifier will be communicated to coaches for regular sessions
+The identifier will be communicated to coaches for regular sessions.

-WMF staff will make reasonable efforts to exclude identified children from all photography and filming
+WMF staff will make reasonable efforts to exclude identified children from all photography and filming.

-Incidental inclusion in wide-angle or group shots may still occur despite reasonable efforts
+Incidental inclusion in wide-angle or group shots may still occur despite reasonable efforts.

 5.12 Retention of Images and Footage

-Session and event recordings are retained for a maximum of three years
+Session and event recordings are retained for a maximum of three years.

-Social media posts featuring children will be reviewed annually and removed where consent has been withdrawn
+Social media posts featuring children will be reviewed annually and removed where consent has been withdrawn.

-Scouting footage shared with external clubs becomes subject to the receiving club's data retention policies
+Scouting footage shared with external clubs becomes subject to the receiving club's data retention policies.

-WMF is not responsible for footage retention by third-party clubs after sharing
+WMF is not responsible for footage retention by third-party clubs after sharing.

 5.13 Dignity and Privacy Protection

-All photography and filming must respect the dignity and privacy of the child
+All photography and filming must respect the dignity and privacy of the child.

 WMF will not capture or publish images that: